NIH-NEI/oct-segmenter/README.md

 To run the MLflow server locally run: `mlflow ui`.

+> [!NOTE]
-*MacOS Note*: By default, MLflow runs in port 5000.
-However, in MacOS Monterey the `ControlCenter` process, which is a native macOS application, uses port 5000.
-Thus, you can make the MLflow server listen in another port by
+> By default, MLflow runs in port 5000.
+However, in MacOS Monterey the
+> `ControlCenter` process, which is a native macOS application, uses port 5000.
+> Thus, you can make the MLflow server listen in another port by running:
-running: `mlflow ui --port <port>`.
+> `mlflow ui --port <port>`.

 ### Training Configurable Parameters
 The following is a list of the parameters that can be configured for training: